josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 I'm _absolutely_ on board for that.
 I really am.

-But we can do that without throwing web developers under the bus, yet another time.
+But we can do that without throwing web developers under the bus yet again.

 We _owe it_ to web developers to draw a distinction between those who actually possess skills and knowledge, and those who do not.